department-of-veterans-affairs/va.gov-team/teams/CAIA/accessibility/a11y-landing-page-draft.md

 #### Other ways to contact accessibility specialists
 - **Embedded accessibility specialists:** Several product teams have embedded accessibility specialists.
     - If you're on one of those teams, reach out to your specialist for help and advice.
-    - If your team does not have a dedicated a11y, please submit a ticket with CAIA for support.
+    - If your team does not have a dedicated accessibility specialist, please submit a ticket with CAIA for support.
 - **Slack**: VA accessibility specialists are available on Slack the [#accessibility-help](https://dsva.slack.com/archives/C8E985R32) channel.
     - No worries if you don't know what exactly you need.
     - Ask your question and a specialist will help you as soon as possible.